 Take a River Cruise

 It would be rude not to entertain the idea of exploring the rivers and lakes of the Nagambie region.
-Linking two of the area's most iconic winery cellar doors, booking a cruise on The Goulburn Explorer is the perfect way to immerse yourself in nature and unwind at the same time.
-Enjoy sunset views from the top deck of this state-of-art charter vessel and spot all kinds of wildlife along one of Victoria’s most scenic inland waterways.
+Linking two of the area's most iconic cellar doors, booking a cruise on The Goulburn Explorer is the perfect way to immerse yourself in nature and unwind at the same time.
+Enjoy sunset views from the top deck of this state-of-art charter vessel and spot all kinds of wildlife along Victoria’s most scenic inland waterway.
 Contact the front desk at Discovery Parks - Nagambie Lakes to make a booking!